bottler/iisignature/README.rst

     pip install iisignature

-For the moment, don't install this package if you don't have numpy > 1.7 installed, or if you can't compile C++ extensions.
+For the moment, don't install this package if you don't have numpy > 1.7 installed.
+Unless you are using Python 3.5 on Windows, which has precompiled wheels, you will need to be able to compile C++ extensions.
 The on-the-fly compiled versions of the log signature calculations are for Windows (32 and 64 bit) and 64 bit linux.

 Authors
 -------